 05 of 06

-This one is mild in heat, but rich in herby flavors, featuring red wine, Italian seasoning, pepper, and balsamic vinegar.
+This marinade isn't spicy-hot but deeply flavorful thanks to the use of herbs in Italian seasoning, along with red wine, pepper, and balsamic vinegar.
 Make sure that the herbs you use are well ground so that they will fit through your injection needle, and stir the syringe in between injections so it doesn't settle.

 06 of 06